 What Is Latency and How Do You Fix It?

-Latency, also called ping, measures how much time it takes for your computer, the internet, and everything in between, to respond to an action you take (like clicking on a link).
+Latency (also called ping, lag, or ms) measures how much time it takes for your computer, the internet, and everything in between, to respond to an action you take (like clicking on a link).
 For most of us, latency won’t affect our video streaming, Spotify listening, or Instagram surfing.
 But if you game or use satellite internet, latency can have a big impact on your online experience.

-In other words, latency affects how responsive your internet connection, video, or game feels.
+In other words, latency affects how responsive your internet connection, streaming, or video game performance feels.

 Ideally, your latency would be zero milliseconds—but chances of this happening are lower than chances that we find a secret alien base on the dark side of the moon.
 Luckily, there are a few ways to lower your latency that we’ll go over in a minute.
 (Or you can skip ahead.)